rock1nbvv/file-reader/README.md

 ### Problem

-When we need to parse non-primitive to read file containing non-primitive types Scanner is not a solution and at the same time we don't want to keep the whole parsed file in memory.
+When we need to parse file containing non-primitive types and at the same time we don't want to keep the whole parsed file in memory.

 ### Goal